 For example switch operated devices including head switches – Big Mac which records a single message for example, saying hello or asking for a drink, biscuit at snack time or an IPAD communication APP which enables pupils to make request and comment using their on screen symbols.

 These give people vital information about a pupil’s individual needs including personal information, how well they communicate and communication methods that will best support their individual needs.
 Pupils who are non-verbal or who have complex communication disorders/ASC will be given priority for a communication passport on entry to school.

 The focus is on establishing and encouraging a relationship through sharing personal space, facial expression, eye contact, vocalisation and turn taking etc. Intensive Interaction focuses on teaching the communication skills and concepts that precede speech and language development.

 Objects of reference

-These are used with pupils for whom need a tangible object rather than a 2d symbol.
+These are used with pupils who need a tangible object rather than a 2d symbol.
 These are used to indicate to the pupil where they are going next.
 Object Signifiers are more personal to the child, for example: showing them their own lunch box rather than a bowl (the object of reference for dinner).
 Teachers with children identified as needing objects of reference should be able to make their own judgements in consultation with SALT if necessary as to whether a child understands better with a general object of reference or object signifier.

 PECS (Picture Exchange Communication System)

 PECS is used throughout Palatine school, especially for pupils with complex communication difficulties such as ASC, where pupils learn to exchange picture symbols/photographs to communicate.
-There are 6 phases of PECS that pupils may move through which enables pupils to move from a single symbol exchange to being able to comment on and describe their environment
+There are 6 phases of PECS that pupils may move through which enables pupils to move from a single symbol exchange to being able to comment on and describe their environment.

 Children are also able to access environmental photos/ symbols in key places around the school e.g. soft play, Ball Park, music room, playground and hall.